A night in the ED with a child life specialist

 Who are you going to call?
 The child life specialist.

-On a recent weekday night in the Emergency Department, Mindy Teele, a certified child life specialist at Children’s Hospitals and Clinics of Minnesota, is in demand.
+On a recent weekday night in the Emergency Department, Mindy Teele, a certified child life specialist at Children’s Minnesota, is in demand.
 A patient is about to have an IV start, so an RN asks Teele to explain the procedure ahead of time.
 In another exam room, a patient is waiting for results, so Teele brings toys.
 A few minutes later, she returns to the patient with the IV start to distract the patient during the procedure.

 “Child life specialists focus on the psychosocial and developmental needs of children to minimize their fears, clarify misconceptions, build coping abilities and enhance understanding when kids are in the hospital,” said child life manager, Sheila Palm.
 “Being better prepared improves long-term adjustment to medical conditions, increases cooperation and reduces pain during procedures.”